xiyuzhai-husky-lang/husky/crates/tex/README.md

 Basically, the user modify directly the asts.

-Math asts is centered around displayability, basically the same as typst ast.
+HuskyTex asts is centered around displayability, what looks the same is processed the same way.

-HuskyTex is a little different from LaTex in that
+HuskyTex differs from LaTex in that
-- greek letters like `α`, `β`, ... and special symbols like `∀`, `∃` are included for better readability;
+- greek letters like `α`, `β`, ... and special symbols like `∀`, `∃` are allowed for better readability;
 - `{...}` in math mode can be interpreted directly as set notation if the content inside doesn't begin with `_` or `^`;
-- all `/` is interpreted as fraction, and thus no fraction command;
+- all `/` is interpreted as fraction, and thus no fraction command is needed for faster typing;
 - ...

+However, HuskyTex is designed to be as backward-compatible with LaTex as possible for easier data acquirement.